Guide to the George F. Rickey papers

 The collection consists of World War II era papers and photographs of bomber navigator George F. Rickey.
 The collection contains xerographic copies of wartime letters and diary entries, and photographs from Rickey’s service on Adak.
 The letters include one from the commander of the Santa Ana Air Base to Rickey’s father, concerning his selection for training as a navigator (Sep.
 1943), and nine from Rickey to his father (Dec.
 1944-Oct.
 1945).
 The daily diary entries cover the period from January 1 to October 5, 1945.
 The photographs consist of 135 black and white copy prints from original negatives, and 22 black and white copy negatives.
 The photographs are from Rickey’s service with the 77th Bombardier Squadron, stationed at Adak Army Air Field, and are primarily of fellow airmen, aircraft (B-25 Mitchell Bomber, PBY, Ventura Bomber, P-38 Fighter, and C-47 Transport), and airfields.

-Digitized copies: Five photographs have been digitized and are available on Alaska’s Digital Archives by searching “George F. Rickey.”
+Digitized copies: Five photographs have been digitized and are available on Alaska’s Digital Archives.
 For information about obtaining digital copies, please contact Archives and Special Collections.

 Rights note: The Archives does not hold copyright to the materials.